-Discovered in 1959, pleuromutilins have the potential to be developed as a new class of antibiotics for systemic use in humans.
-Although in 2007 retapamulin became the first pleuromutilin approved for topical use in humans, it was not until 2011 that a pleuromutilin antibiotic, BC‑3781, was tested successfully in a Phase 2 clinical trial for systemic use in patients.
+Discovered in 1950, pleuromutilins have the potential to be developed as a new class of antibiotics for systemic administration in humans.
+Although in 2007 retapamulin became the first pleuromutilin approved by the Food and Drug Administration (FDA) for topical use in humans, it was not until 2011 that a pleuromutilin antibiotic, Nabriva’s lefamulin, was tested successfully in a Phase 2 clinical trial for systemic administration in humans.

 Nabriva's world class medicinal chemistry